Hame-daani/AI-projects/Project_01/README.md

 # Pacman

-Try to find **shortest path** for pacman o reach the goal with 3 diffrent algorithmes.
+Try to find **shortest path** for pacman to reach the goal with 3 diffrent algorithmes.

 ## How to use it